Help & Support

 If you don’t receive your confirmation email within 15 minutes, please check your junk mail or promotions tab.
 Sometimes it gets stuck there.
 For further issues please feel free to contact us using the website chat.

-In the past, we have had both in-person onstage events as well as the virtual event.
-2021 will be 100% virtual.
-We hope to include in-person events in the future from 2022.
+In the past, we have had both in-person onstage events as well as a virtual event.
+2022 will be 100% virtual.
+We hope to include in-person events in the future.

 The Migraine World Summit is an annual event held each year.
 It is live every year in March.